33z33/Cyber-Security/Basic.md

 [How Digital Signatures Work] (Must Watch) https://www.youtube.com/watch?v=JR4_RBb8A9Q

 A digital signature is a mathematical technique which validates integrity of a message, software or digital documents.
 A digital signature doesn't guarantee the authenticity of the message, meaning it can't make sure whether the message is from real owner or intended sender or not.
-Ensuring the authenticity is the work of Digital Certificate.
+It doesn't verify the true identity of the sender and his public key, but use of Digital certificate does that.

 The steps which are followed in creating a digital signature are: